Sentiment Analysis of Mahabharata using F#

 ) |> (fun y -> y.Split ' ')

-That’s quite a lot terms for small piece of code.
-Now, we are one step behind to become data scientist.
+That's quite a lot of terms for a small piece of code.
+Now we are one step closer to becoming data scientists.

 Let's find the unique terms and frequency of them.